2023-2024 Nature Restoration Fund allocation

 Freshwater restoration

-Including restoration of natural flows in rural catchments: for example, reconnecting rivers to floodplains, bank works to increase habitats and/or reduce flow, erosion, sediment wash out, and increasing lowland ponds and other water and wetland habitats.
+Including restoration of natural flows in rural catchments: for example, reconnecting rivers to floodplains, bank works to increase habitats and/or reduce flow, erosion, sediment washout, and increasing lowland ponds and other water and wetland habitats.

 Coastal and marine initiatives